ROBERT SIEGEL, Host:

-Sergeant MITCH PENNY (Dakota County Sheriffs Department): I guess going off to college, you're young and impressionable.
+MITCH PENNY: I guess going off to college, you're young and impressionable.
 You want to make a mark in the world.
 And as we've grown older, we've paid more attention to our pocketbooks and trying to decide, are we going to be paying out too much?
 And if we pay out too much, you're not going to have enough for everybody.

-Professor STEVEN SCHIER (Political Science, Carleton College): As a state senator, Michele Bachmann was primarily a cultural warrior.
+STEVEN SCHIER: As a state senator, Michele Bachmann was primarily a cultural warrior.

 SHAPIRO: She campaigned outside abortion clinics and vocally fought gay marriage.
 Six years after she joined the State Senate, Minnesotans elected her to Congress.